-You’re the only person who can fully understand and memorize your packages.
+You’re the only person who can fully understand and memorize your photography packages.
 However, this is not the case for clients.
-If your client ends up needing clarification or asking several questions about your rates, this means something is confusing, or people think you are tricking them.
-One of the main reasons you may lose a booking is because someone was confused.
-Again, keep your prices clear and simple.
+If your client ends up needing clarification or asking several questions about your photography pricing and rates, this means something is confusing, or people think you are tricking them.
+Again, keep your pricing clear and simple.

 Comparison With Others

-It’s normal to check the prices of other photographers.
-Some may create packages based on the rates of competitors.
-While this move has pros and cons, you must take into account what you need to charge to survive in the industry.
+It’s normal to check the photography prices of other photographers.
+Some may create photography pricing packages based on the rates of competitors.
+While this move has pros and cons, you must take into account what you need to charge to survive in the photography industry.

 #ShootProofPRO TIP: Identify Your Target Market

 ShootProof: What do you say to the people struggling with their photography pricing?
 Especially when they have great work; their photographs clearly aren’t the problem!

 KRISTY: Everyone’s photography pricing will be different depending on their location, genre, scaleability, etc. Also, a person making their booking decision solely on price is NOT your ideal client.
 You have to structure your business to have a few key competitive advantages in your market.